Flor243/Backend--Dental-Clinic-Clinica-odontol-gica/README.md

 ## Set up:
 - Clone the repository using: git clone https://github.com/Flor243/Backend-Dental-Clinic-Clinica-odontologica.git </br>
- or download the zip and then extracts the files.
+ or download the zip and then extract the files.

  - Open the project in your IDE.